stephenbeese/Snooker-Hall-Booking-System/TESTING.md

 - [test_views.py](booking/test_views.py)

 To run these tests you need to enter <code>python3 manage.py test</code> into the terminal and press enter.
-As you can see below all tests pass with no issues.
+As you can see below all tests passed with no issues.

 ![Tests](readme/tests.png)